supersven/ghc-spacemacs-docker/README.md

 ### Run
 #### Pre-built docker image
 There is a pre-built docker image (https://hub.docker.com/r/supersven/ghc-spacemacs).
-It is pretty big, but contains the GHC clone and Spacemacs with all needed packages.
+It is pretty big (3.65 GB), but contains the GHC clone and Spacemacs with all needed packages.

 To use it, run `start-containers.sh`.